eetukarttunen/eetukarttunen/README.md

 ## About me!

 I'm a third year Computer Science student from Joensuu, Finland.
-I am currently studying for a computer science master’s degree and working as a Data Engineer.
+I am currently working as a Data Engineer at Productivity Leap.
 My favourite topics in computer science are: software development, machine learning and cyber security.
 I also love distance running & building guitars!

 ### Work experience in the following technologies:
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)